ignadv1986/Comprehensive-NGS-Technical-Manual/04_Epigenomics/03_CUT&RUN_analysis.md

 ## Early Visualization

-Before doing any analysis on the generated BAM files (the preferred tools for this can be found [here](../02_Mapping_&_Alignment/02_aligners.md)), it is good practice to check the coverage from each replicate with visualization tools like [SeqMonk](https://www.bioinformatics.babraham.ac.uk/projects/seqmonk/), [IGV](https://igv.org) or the [UCSC browser](https://genome.ucsc.edu).
+Before doing any analysis on the generated BAM files (the preferred alignment tool for CUT&RUN and the reasoning behind it can be found [here](../02_Mapping_&_Alignment/02_aligners.md)), it is good practice to check the coverage from each replicate with visualization tools like [SeqMonk](https://www.bioinformatics.babraham.ac.uk/projects/seqmonk/), [IGV](https://igv.org) or the [UCSC browser](https://genome.ucsc.edu).
 This serves as a QC control, where enrichment at expected regions, replicate similarity and whole genome background can be assessed.
 The profile for a good CUT&RUN experiment should show:

 - Sharp, discrete enrichment sites (especially when analyzing transcription factors).
 - Low background between peaks.